Bei Bei Shuai: Suicide attempt

 Shuai, a Shanghai native, immigrated to the U.S. in the early 2000s with her then-husband.
-Years later, she entered into an affair with an also married coworker.
-By late 2010, after her marriage fell apart, she became pregnant by that same man.
-After their breakup and a severe depression, Shuai attempted suicide by taking rat poison.
-She survived, but the fetus died on 3 January 2011 – 33 weeks after her conception, ten days after the poisoning and two days after her birth in an emergency cesarean section.
+Years later, she entered into an affair with a married coworker.
+By late 2010, after her marriage fell apart, she became pregnant by the coworker.
+After their breakup and her severe depression, Shuai attempted suicide by taking rat poison.
+She survived, but the fetus died on 3 January 2011 – 33 weeks after her conception, ten days after the poisoning and two days after its birth in an emergency cesarean section.

 Criminal proceedings

 On 14 March 2011, Shuai was charged with the murder and attempted feticide of her child, and was jailed for 435 days.
 In May 2012, the Indiana Supreme Court declined to dismiss the charges against her, but allowed her release on bail.

 Shuai declined a plea deal that would have her plead guilty to the feticide charge (with a sentence of up to 20 years imprisonment) in return for the withdrawal of the murder charge.
 She faced a trial for murder with a possible sentence of 45 years to life imprisonment.
-In June, the prosecution filed a motion to admonish her lawyer, Linda Pence, for prejudicing the potential jury pool by conducting a public campaign for the support of her client.
+In June 2012, the prosecution filed a motion to admonish her lawyer, Linda Pence, for prejudicing the potential jury pool by conducting a public campaign for the support of her client.
 This caused alarm among defense lawyers nationwide, one of whom criticized the motion as a possible attempt at intimidation or to prevent Pence from raising money for her client; chief prosecutor Terry Curry denied this.

 In 2013 Shuai pled guilty to a misdemeanor charge of criminal recklessness and was released, having been sentenced to time served.
 Prosecutor Terry Curry said of the law under which she was initially charged for murder: "There was never any intention to monitor pregnancies."